zowe/docs-site/docs/user-guide/api-mediation/api-mediation-multi-tenancy.md

 ```

 :::note
-  The value `discoveryServiceUrls` should contain all instances of Discovery services for a specific API ML instance.
+  Ensure that the value of `discoveryServiceUrls` contains all instances of Discovery services for a specific API ML instance.

-  Do not provide multiple API ML instance in one `discoveryServiceUrls`.
+  Do not provide multiple API ML instances in one `discoveryServiceUrls`.
 Always provide the direct address to the
-  system, do not use DVIPA address.
-It could lead to unexpected behaviour.
+  system, and not the DVIPA address.
+Using the DVIPA address could result in unexpected behaviour.

   Hostname `sys1` and `sys2` are names of LPAR in the sysplex.
 :::